lcourson/Hangfire.Dashboard.Management.v2/README.md

 See the [DisplayDataAttribute.cs](/src/Metadata/DisplayDataAttribute.cs) for more information on these attributes.

+## Runnable Examples
+I have included two web applications, ASP.Net and ASP.Net Core, that give you an example of how to configure and create Menu Items as well as Jobs.
+These can be found in the [examples](/examples) folder.

 ## Caution
 As with the other projects this one is based on, I have not done extensive testing.